conveyordata/data-product-portal/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

+## Introduction

-The data product portal enables companies to build data products in a self-service way enabling analytics capabilities for all departments/domains throughout an organisation.
-It introduces simple but powerful concepts that are easy to understand and extensible to many types of data platform implementations.
-The data product portal can be considered as a process tool that helps people working with data while also providing governance and insights how data is being used throughout the organisation.
-The data product portal allows to build data products at scale by all departments/domains in a self service manner while keeping control of how your data is being used.
+The Data Product Portal enables companies to build data products in a self-service manner, enabling the creation of data products across all departments and domains within an organization.
+It introduces simple but powerful concepts that are easy to understand and extensible to various types of data platform implementations.
+The portal is a process tool that helps data professionals while providing governance and insights into how data is being used throughout the organization.

-The data product portal is agnostic to storage technologies (ie. AWS S3, Azure storage containers,… ) and data platforms (AWS compute, Snowflake, Databricks,…) and abstracts away these technological challenges in a standardised way.
-The data product portal offers a unified user experience that helps both people working on data products as people from the business that need to keep oversight and control over how their data is being used in an organisation.

-For companies that are struggling with enabling self service data product teams in their organisation to build data products at scale, the data product portal provides a simple and understandable process that guides organisations through all of the steps that come with building data products, it provides self-service and secure access to all of the tools, data platforms, data sources and sharing concepts to all people building new data products.
-It keeps control and oversight of all the data and data product development with the business stakeholders that are working with their data.
-Unlike data catalogs like Collibra that focus mostly on describing your data, the data product portal guides you through all the stages of the data product development cycle where all departments or domains can work on data products in a governed and self service manner.
+Unlike traditional data catalogs that primarily focus on describing data, the Data Product Portal guides you through the entire data product development lifecycle.
+This includes self-service and secure access to tools, data platforms, data sources, and sharing concepts, ensuring control and oversight for business stakeholders.

+Our goal is to bridge the gap between data governance, data platforms and data catalogs and provide a 360 view of all ongoing data initiatives that is easy to understand by everybody.

 ## Who is it for?

-The Data Product Portal is aimed towards data teams in business who want to build their own use cases in a self-service way, embracing data product thinking.
-The Data Product Portal automates away many of the steps you’re going to to get onboarded on the data platform and start building data platforms.
+The Data Product Portal is designed for data teams within businesses that aim to build their own use cases in a self-service way, embracing data product thinking.
+It automates many of the onboarding steps required to start building data platforms.

-The Data Product Portal needs support from your data platform team to be installed and integrated to their tooling.
-The Data Product Portal is technology-agnostic.
-That means it can integrate with almost any cloud, with almost any tool and with almost any dataset you might use.
-But you need to build those integrations once.
-We offer a few standard integrations at launch, and we expect to extend this over time.
+While the portal is technology-agnostic and can integrate with various clouds, tools, and datasets, it requires initial support from your data platform team for installation and integration.
+We offer several standard integrations at launch and plan to extend these over time.

-If you only have one data team or only a few use cases, the added overhead of setting up and managing the Data Product Portal is probably too high.
-And it’s easier to manually configure each team and data product.
+If your organization has only one data team or a limited number of use cases, the data product portal might not be something for you.
+With the data product portal we aim to help organisations that want to scale building data products by offering self-service capabilities.

 ## Concepts
-The data product portal guides product teams through all of the steps of the data product life cycle while taking into account all governance aspects that are required from modern organisations.
-It does so by working around a couple of simple concepts that provide data product teams in a self service way the capability to: Create new data products, define who can work on them, request access to data sources, register new data sources for sharing, integrate with your data platform seamlessly and do so while encouraging all best practices both from governance and engineering point of view.
-With these concepts, the data product portal provides insights about what data products are out there, who is using your data, for what reason and how your data flows through the organisation.
-At the same time it also provides all practical tools and integrations for your data citizens to immediately start building data products in a safe and governed environment using all the best practices.

-The concepts we are introducing are:

-- **Data product or project**: Data products are scoped data initiatives with a clear goal that different departments in an organisation can work on to deliver business value.
-They are usually led by a data product owner that takes the operational ownership of building, delivering and maintaining that data product and its data outputs for their department or domain.
-Data product owners decide on the team that can work on that data product and requests access to data sets that have been made available for sharing throughout the organisation.
-Data products typically follow the data product lifecycle and the data product portal aims to guide the data product through the typical stages of the data product lifecycle: From idea to experimentation to business validation to productisation to maintenance following a governed, standardised and compliant process tailored to the needs of your organisation.
-All access, tooling and interactions are configured and separated at the data product level, this means that people working on data products can do so in a safe manner that does not have an impact on other data products.
-The automatic setup and configuration of the data platforms of choice should be able to provide these guarantees.
-- **Users**: Users are people that can work on a data product in a specific role.
-Users automatically get access to all tooling and data sources based on the role they have for that data product.
-Depending on their permissions, they can perform different actions like, interacting with development and/or production data, releasing data pipelines into production, interact with schedulers, merge pull requests to master,… Users can work on multiple data products, but never at the same time.
-Users always need to make a conscious choice of deciding of what data product they are working for, as all permissions are set at the data product level and not at the user level.
-This has as an additional benefit that you can guarantee that your data will always be used in the right context and that processing permissions and user permissions are always aligned.
-- **Datasets**: Datasets are a grouping of one or more data objects and are the level at which read data access is granted to a data product.
-Datasets are owned by a data steward or other often business related person that can take responsibility of approving access to specific data products.
-As data products have a specific scope and owner, it becomes quite easy for dataset owners to assess whether access to their data is warranted.
-As access is granted to the data product and not the user, the guarantee can be given that your data will only be usable for scope of the data product that you approved access for.
-Only users that are allowed to work on a data product can interact with the tools, services and data sources that are allowed for that data product.
-- **Data objects**: Data objects are considered as the output of a data product.
-Data objects can be considered as files on a storage location, tables in a database, topics on streaming queues,… Data objects are associated with a data product that will (once approved) have full read and write permissions to those data objects in scope of the data product.
-Data objects are never shared directly unless they are part of a dataset.
-This allows data product teams to already work safely on their data objects or outputs, knowing that this will never be shared with anyone in the organisation yet.
-You can register a data object to become a part of a dataset to make it shareable with the rest of the organisation.
-During that registration process, the dataset owner can impose  guarantees to the data product team to make sure that: Specific SLA’s are met, Data contracts/schemas are defined and guaranteed, data governance rules are followed and the data catalog has been fed with the right information.
-This registration of data objects to a dataset can be very flexible and adapted to the needs of the organisation.

-With these simple principles we can solve a lot of questions that companies are facing for people working with data as well as for people that keep oversight and are concerned with governance aspects.
+The Data Product Portal guides product teams through the data product life cycle, considering all governance aspects required by modern organizations.
+It introduces several key concepts:

+### Data Products

+A data product is a scoped data initiative with a clear goal, led by a data product owner.
+The owner manages the team, requests access to datasets, and follows a governed, standardized, and compliant process tailored to the organization’s needs.
+All access, tooling, and interactions are configured at the data product level, ensuring safe and isolated development.

+### Users

+Users are individuals who work on a data product in specific roles, gaining access to tools and data sources based on their roles.
+They perform various actions such as interacting with data, releasing pipelines, and merging pull requests.
+Users can work on multiple data products but must choose which one they are working on at any given time, ensuring data is used in the right context.

+### Datasets

+Datasets group one or more data objects and are the level at which read data access is granted to a data product.
+Dataset owners, typically business-related individuals, approve access to specific data products.
+Access is granted to data products rather than users, guaranteeing that data is used only for the approved scope.

+### Data Objects

+Data objects are outputs of a data product, such as files, tables, or topics.
+They are associated with a data product that has full read and write permissions.
+Data objects are never directly shared unless they are part of a dataset, allowing safe development until they are ready for organizational sharing.

+## Benefits

+Adopting the Data Product Portal offers several benefits:
+- **Guided Setup:** Step-by-step assistance involving the right stakeholders for creating data products, requesting access, adding users and registering new data for sharing with other data products.
+- **Tech Translation:** Converts high-level concepts into specific configurations settings for platforms like AWS, Azure, Databricks, Snowflake, and others, making sure that each data product is correctly separated and not impacting each other.
+- **User-Friendly Interface:** Makes it easy for business users and people working with data to understand and navigate the data landscape.
+- **Self-service:** Enables departments and teams to start new data initiatives easily without having to depend on a central team.
+- **Comprehensive Overview:** Combines data catalogs, data platforms and data governance aspects into a single 360 overview of all ongoing data initiatives.

 # Getting Started